nicolas-gautron/nicolas-gautron.github.io/README.md

 ##### Missions
 * Manage the development team, between 5 and 7 developers.

-* Ensure the team well-being with regular one-to-one, performance reviews and ritual set-ups inspired by the Agile and the Holacracy worlds.
+* Ensure team well-being with regular one-to-one, performance reviews and ritual set-ups inspired by the Agile and the Holacracy worlds.

 * Build the team with the hiring and the onboarding of 5 new team members.

-* Guide the technical conceptions, keeping an eye and giving advices on the delivery but making the developers independent on their subjects.
+* Guide technical conception, keeping an eye and giving advice on the delivery but making the developers independent on their subjects.

 * Code around 10% of my time, because actually: I love it.